Grotto Point Light

 Grotto Point Light, also known as Port Jackson Entrance Range Front Light, is an active lighthouse located at Grotto Point, a rocky headland at the southernmost tip of Balgowlah Heights, New South Wales, Australia, on the north side of Sydney Harbour.
 It serves as the front range light, Rosherville Light serving as the rear light, into Port Jackson.
-Rosherville Light is located almost exactly 1 mi (1,690 yd to be exact) behind Grotto Point Light.
+Rosherville Light is located approximately 1 mi, 1,690 yd to be exact, behind Grotto Point Light.